-One part of ongoing work addresses the perception of the depth dimension of the virtual fragments, for example by indicating transparent lines of the 3D grid.
+One part of ongoing work addresses the perception of the depth dimension of the virtual fragments, for example, by indicating transparent lines of the 3D grid.
 Obviously, increasing the realism with shadows on a floor and a wall also improves the perception.
-However, we are convinced that virtual assembly is even more efficient with stereo displays, either by using reality centers or auto-stereoscopic displays.
+However, we are convinced that virtual assembly is even more efficient with stereo displays, either by using reality centers or autostereoscopic displays.
 We are currently porting the ArcheoTUI system for our virtual reality center on a 10mx3m stereoscopic wall and we are integrating an ARtracking head tracking system.
 Thanks to the implementation in OpenSG, this is rather straightforward.
-It would also be interesting to see the contribution of active haptic feedback, for example by replacing the two electromagnetically tracked props by two Phantoms.
+It would also be interesting to see the contribution of active haptic feedback, for example, by replacing the two electromagnetically tracked props by two Phantoms.
 We are also currently integrating the ICP algorithm for an automatic snapping as a precise alignment of the initial position indicated by the user interaction.
-In the later future, we strive to integrate any automatic reconstruction technique, as for example [Huang et al. 2006; Sagiroglu and Eril 2005].
+In the later future, we strive to integrate any automatic reconstruction technique, as for example Huang et al. [2006].
 Indeed, these techniques could reduce the amount of required user interaction.
+Another direction to reduce the user intervention is the pruning of the decision graph by rejecting pairs with no photographic affinity [Sagiroglu and Erçil 2005].